arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 ## 2 · “How many reads did I get?”

->A core sanity-check is to confirm that every sample reached the rarefaction target of 10 000 reads.
-If one library is badly under-sequenced it can skew diversity estimates or even drop out of analyses entirely.
-Because one read occupies four lines in a FASTQ file, total-lines ÷ 4 gives the read count.
+Before you begin any analysis, it’s important to check that your files actually contain the number of reads you expect.
+This step can catch problems like incomplete downloads, interrupted sequencing runs, or incorrect file handling.

+>Since each read in a FASTQ file takes up four lines (a header, sequence, separator, and quality line), you can calculate the number of reads by dividing the total number of lines by 4.
+This gives you a quick way to verify that your samples are complete before moving on.
 >```bash
 >## count reads in one compressed file
 >zcat GC1GC1_R1.fastq.gz | wc -l | awk '{print $1/4 " reads"}'